Skip to main content

 $100

-Scenario 3: Pass Fees on to Ticket Buyer
+Scenario 3: Pass Ticket Fees and VAT to Ticket Buyer

-In the Ticket Fee Settings, you can select "Pass Fees on to Ticket Buyer."
-This means the buyer will pay for the ticket price, and on top of that, they will also pay for the ticketing fees, credit card processing fees, and VAT.
+This means the buyer will pay for the ticket price, and on top of that, they will also pay for the credit card processing fees and VAT.

 Formula